k1nd0ne/VolWeb/README.md

 # Interacting with the REST API

 VolWeb exposes a REST API to allow analysts to interact with the platform.
-There is a dedicated repository proposing some scripts maintained by the community: https://github.com/forensicxlab/VolWeb-Scripts
+There is a dedicated repository proposing some scripts maintained by the community: https://github.com/forensicxlab/VolWeb-Scripts .
-Check the wiki of the project to learn more about the possible API calls.
+Check the [wiki](https://github.com/k1nd0ne/VolWeb/wiki/VolWeb-%E2%80%90-REST-API) of the project to learn more about the possible API calls.

 # Issues